bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-00.md

 1. Examine the Greenfoot environment.
 Right-Click on every object/actor in the World and the World and Actor classes on the right hand side.
 How can you call the Kara actions and sensors directly?
 What happens if you call a sensor directly?
-How do you find out the actual state of Kara apart from looking at the screen?
+How do you find out the current state of Kara apart from looking at the screen?
 How are the directions stored, e.g. if Kara faces upwards?

 2. How do you change the World (e.g. add a mushroom) and save the changed World such that your changes are still there after a click on the reset or compile buttons?